Library Policies

 - Use of alcohol, tobacco products, vaping devices, or illegal substances on library property.

 - Failure to maintain a level of personal cleanliness that prevents library patrons from enjoying their use of the Library.
-Performing personal hygiene, including shaving, or washing clothes in restrooms is prohibited.
+Changing clothes or washing clothes, bathing, or shaving in public restrooms, spending a prolonged length of time in, or misusing public restrooms, damaging the function of restroom fixtures, or damaging the fixtures themselves.

 - Other kinds of behavior deemed inappropriate in the opinion of the Director or designated staff members.